 Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
 The Company's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions.
-The Company does not have sufficient working capital to carry out all budgeted programs in fiscal 2017 and must obtain financing during fiscal 2017 to avoid disruption in planned expenditures (see notes 1).
+The Company may not have sufficient working capital to carry out all budgeted programs in fiscal 2017 and may have to obtain additional financing during fiscal 2017 to avoid disruption in planned expenditures (see notes 1).